 In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Consolidated Ind AS Financial Statements give the information required by the Companies Act.
-2013 as amended ('the Act') in the manner so required and give a true and fair view in conformity with accounting principles generally accepted in India. of the Consolidated state of affairs of the Company as at March 31, 2021, and its Consolidated profit (including Other Comprehensive Income), Consolidated changes in equity and its Consolidated cash flows for the year ended on that date.
+2013 as amended ('the Act') in the manner so required and give a true and fair view in conformity with accounting principles generally accepted in India. of the Consolidated state of affairs of the Company as at March 31, 2021, and its Consolidated profit (including Other Comprehensive Income) Consolidated changes in equity and its Consolidated cash flows for the year ended on that date conducted We our audit of Consolidated Ind AS financial statements in accordance with the Standards on Auditing (SAs) as specified under section 143(10) of the Act.
+Our responsibilities under those Standards are further described in the 'Auditor's Responsibilities for the Audit of the Consolidated Ind AS Financial Statements' section of our report.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the Consolidated Ind AS Financial Statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.